earthcube/earthcube_utilities/earthcube_utilities/README.md

 ## building a test package

 ### test packaging
-to see if a package builds
+Locally,  see if a package builds
 `python3 -m pip install build`

 in _build/lib_ you can see what files are included in package